xLightsSequencer/xLights/README.txt

    -- enh (Old Salt) Added shader 'RGB to Greyscale_xL' to prepare layer for new 'Brightness' blending 2021.14 April 28 2021
-   -- bug (keith) Fix new audio sequence hangs after you select the audio file in some circumstances -- bug (keith) Shader choice options containing commas dont display correctly 2021.13 April 27 2021
+   -- bug (keith) Fix new audio sequence hangs after you select the audio file in some circumstances -- bug (keith) Shader choice options containing commas don't display correctly 2021.13 April 27 2021
    -- enh (keith) Improve the visibility and playback of filtered waveforms -- enh (several) Bunch of new shaders added for download